 Our Medical Device Injury Law Firm

-Emerson Scott, LLP has extensive experience prosecuting claims on behalf of patients and their families, both in cases of medical device and medication injuries.
+Emerson Firm, PLLC has extensive experience prosecuting claims on behalf of patients and their families, both in cases of medical device and medication injuries.
 We believe in the protections of the law and hold doctors, medical staff, hospitals and medical device manufacturers accountable when they’ve harmed patients and their families because of errors.

 We know our role as birth control and IUD lawyers is to ensure the voice of patients and their families are heard and our mission is to fight to uphold protections that keep us all safe during medical procedures and care.
 Our medical device legal team knows the ins and outs of what it takes from experience.
 We’re also recognized as leaders in the legal industry from various legal communities.

 IUD, Birth Control and Mirena Lawyers Fighting for Patient Safety

 Why are manufacturers being held accountable in IUD lawsuits?

 In many of the lawsuits, the claims are the same against Bayer and other IUD manufacturers.
 To build a strong cause, IUD lawsuits like the Mirena lawsuit intend to prove that manufacturers failed at the following:

 - IUD benefits were misrepresented in marketing materials and was intentionally deceptive

 - Manufacturers failed to warn women and their families about dangerous side effects of IUD devices and concealed the harmful side effects